hyp3rd/sectools/docs/usage.md

 - `DisableSync`: when true, skips fsync for higher throughput at the cost of durability.
 - `AllowAbsolute`: defaults to false.
 - `AllowSymlinks`: defaults to false.

+### Platform caveats

+sectools relies on `os.OpenRoot`/`os.Root` to scope file operations to allowed roots. `os.Root` follows symlinks but rejects those that resolve outside the root.
+It does not prevent crossing filesystem boundaries, bind mounts, `/proc`-style special files, or access to Unix device files.
+On `GOOS=js`, `os.Root` is vulnerable to TOCTOU symlink checks and cannot guarantee containment.
+See the Go `os.Root` docs for platform details.

 ## pkg/memory